hambonesoftware/plantit/README.md

 - Errors follow the `{ "error": { "code", "message", "field" } }` envelope.
 - Media uploads are stored under `backend/data/media` and exposed via `/media/...` URLs with automatic JPEG thumbnails.
 - Frontend thin VMs fetch view models via `/api/v1/vm/*` and mutate state via CRUD endpoints, then reload from the backend.
+- Export and import JSON bundles (including media manifests) via `/api/v1/export` and `/api/v1/import`.
+Missing media files are reported as import conflicts to keep the queue idempotent.
 - Full-text search is backed by SQLite FTS5; tags are aggregated directly from JSON metadata.
 - Care profiles automatically enqueue interval/weekly tasks and the home dashboard surfaces due-today and upcoming workload.